evolphotonics/fftprocdir/README.md

 ### For Linux/Mac OS X:

 (1) Open `runfftprocdir.sh` using a text editor and replace 'Path-to-Matlab-Runtime' with the full path to the directory where the
 MATLAB Runtime (v95) is installed.
+This is to set the environment variables so that our python wrapper can call the MATLAB Runtime.
 For instance, on my machine, this is `/DATA/Programs/MATLAB/MATLAB_Runtime/`.
-This is to set the environment variables so that our python wrapper can call the MATLAB Runtime.
+Comment in/out the lines with a single leading `#`, as appropriate for your OS.
 Be sure to save and close this file.

-(2) Open a console or a terminal window and run
+(2) Open a console or a terminal window, navigate to the `fftprocdir.distrib` folder and run:

 ```shell
 sh runfftprocdir.sh